Moha (footballer, born 1997): Club career

 On 17 July 2017, Moha signed a two-year contract with FC Barcelona for a fee of € 10,000; he was initially assigned to the reserves also in the third division.
 On 11 August, however, he was loaned to fellow league team Hércules CF for one year.

 On 30 August 2018, after returning from loan, Moha terminated his contract with Barça, and agreed to a two-year deal with another reserve team, RCD Espanyol B, the following day.
 The following 24 May, he renewed his contract with the latter until 2022.

 Moha made his first team debut on 28 November 2019, coming on as a second-half substitute for Esteban Granero in a 2–2 away draw against Ferencvárosi TC, for the campaign's UEFA Europa League.
 He ended the season with one further appearance with the main squad, which suffered relegation, and scored a career-best 13 goals for the B-side.

 On 9 September 2020, Moha was loaned to Segunda División side CD Mirandés, for one year.
 He scored his first professional goal on 29 October, netting the game's only in a home success over Real Zaragoza.

 On 6 August 2021, Moha agreed to a contract with Primera División RFEF side CE Sabadell FC.
+In August 2023, he joined Egyptian club Baladiyat El Mahalla on a free transfer.